How increased vehicle weight can cause mobility problems and what to do about it.

 We started using DADs for dynamic modelling in the mid-1980s to help us validate the design and make positive incremental changes to our designs.
-With advancements in dynamic modelling and vehicle technologies, we can now virtually model and collect data on vehicle motion and system information to determine and adjust the elements that contribute to overall vehicle performance, throughout the design stage
+With advancements in dynamic modelling and vehicle technologies, we now use ADAMS to virtually model and collect data on vehicle motion and system information to determine and adjust the elements that contribute to overall vehicle performance, throughout the design stage

 The range of both virtual modelling and vehicle testing methods we use considers differing driving styles and various weather / road conditions.
 We know that up to 80% of product development costs are determined by decisions made early in the design process.
 Our detailed testing ultimately saves customers considerable investment as we can finetune as we go, rather than apply remedial action at the end.

 Customer-specific advice and direction